oracle-devrel/devo.container.tech/OKE/kubernetes-comparison.md

 </tr>
 <tr class="even">
 <td><span id="GI_ServerlessComputing" class="anchor"></span>Serverless computing</td>
-<td>Virtual Nodes coming soon: will deliver a complete, serverless Kubernetes experience.</td>
+<td>Virtual Nodes and Virtual Node pools provide a serverless Kubernetes experience.</td>
 <td>Integrated with <a href="https://aws.amazon.com/fargate/"><strong>Fargate</strong></a>; customer can deploy pods as container instances rather than full VMs.
 Requires the use of <strong>Amazon Application Load Balancer</strong></td>
 <td>Virtual nodes make serverless computing possible in AKS.
 Does not run separately from the available Kubernetes workloads.
 A customer can use virtual nodes by assigning particular workloads to them.</td>
 <td><a href="https://cloud.google.com/anthos/run/docs/architecture-overview"><strong>Cloud Run</strong> for Anthos</a></td>